 In the ever-changing economic environment, tax regimes similarly evolve.
-Today, governmental efforts to increase or maintain tax revenue levels pose new and difficult challenges for tax planning and dispute resolution.
+Today, governmental efforts to increase or maintain tax revenue levels pose new and difficult challenges for tax planning and dispute resolution for corporations, partnerships, and individuals alike.

-Globalization also creates complex tax issues requiring companies to deepen their knowledge of national tax laws and treaties.
-Given our global tax presence, clients seek our advice on reaching their business goals in light of the multiplicity of national tax laws and the cross-border nature of today's tax issues.
+Globalization also creates complex tax issues requiring deep knowledge of national tax laws, tax treaties, and information sharing programs.
+Given our global tax presence and over 90 tax professionals, clients routinely seek our advice on reaching their business goals in light of the multiplicity of national tax laws and the cross-border nature of today's complex tax issues.

 Tax efficiency, risk reduction, avoidance of tax controversy, and the successful resolution of an unavoidable dispute are goals that can best be met where the tax team possesses strong national and cross-border experience.
 We effectively and efficiently partner with our clients to meet these goals.